gestimation/cifmodeling/README.md

 loss-to-censoring patterns over follow-up.
 Here the workflow differs slightly from the previous code.
-First, we compute a survfit-compatible object `output1` using `cifcurve()` with `outcome.type="competing-risk"` by calculating the Aalen–Johansen estimator stratified by `fruitq1`.
+First, we compute a survfit-compatible object `output1` using `cifcurve()` with `outcome.type="competing-risk"` by calculating the Aalen-Johansen estimator stratified by `fruitq1`.
 Then, `cifplot()` is used to generate the figure.
 The `label.y`, `label.x` and `limit.x` arguments are also used to customize the axis labels and limits.